Zowye/Zowye/README.md

 ## 🪐 Who am I
+Computer Engineer, working with Data Science projects.
 In love with technology because definitely this is the _easiest_ & _fastest_ way to change the world.

 ## ⛅ Clouds
 - AWS - 2+ years